zachrburke/throw-up/content/blog/lapis-implementation.md

 The full code is up on github.
 I'm happy to say I was able to hit my page load goal of under 50ms.
 The building openresty page clocks in between 20-25ms pre-disqus when running with production settings on my local machine.

+I would like to note that Lapis has a pretty slick looking integration with PostGres SQL.
+I may consider changing my storage approach later to leverage that.

 #### Life without a debugger

 Moonscript is still a new language and as a result, advanced features like a repl have not been implemented yet.
 As a result, that means there is no way (that I know of anyway) to step through code using a debugger.

 Lapis attempts to combat this with a web console you can route to from your lapis application.
 One thing you get from this is the ability to unfold and see what is in your tables, which the lua/moonscript console doesn't do.

 Still, I found it easier to add a debug directory to my project and populate that with scripts when any form of advanced investigation of my objects was necessary.
 This way I can write code with Sublime.
-I would prefer debugger much more though ;-)
+I would prefer a debugger much more though ;-)

 My next post I'll write about deployment.